 This was an unplanned stop as we traveled west on our cross-country trip to Yellowstone.

 We were driving along I80 and looking for a place to take a break for lunch.
-As we were planning to stop, we saw the famous brown NPS signs leading us to the Herbert Hoover location.
+As we planned to stop, we saw the famous brown NPS signs leading us to the Herbert Hoover location.